Floorp-Projects/Floorp/devtools/client/aboutdebugging/documentation/TESTS.md

 ## Tests overview

 Tests are located in `devtools/client/aboutdebugging/test`.
-There are two subfolders, `browser` and `xpcshell`. `browser` contains our [browser mochitests](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Mochitest).
-Most of our tests are browser mochitests. `xpcshell` contains our [xpc-shell unit tests](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Writing_xpcshell-based_unit_tests).
+There are two subfolders, `browser` and `unit`. `browser` contains our [browser mochitests](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Mochitest).
+Most of our tests are browser mochitests. `unit` contains our [xpc-shell unit tests](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Writing_xpcshell-based_unit_tests).
 At the moment of writing we only have one.

 ## Test coverage